Menu

 Summary

-You built a multimodal document processing agent with LangGraph.
-Here’s what it does.
+You built a multimodal file-reading agent with LangGraph.
+Here is what it does.

-Five nodes handle the full pipeline: classify files by type, extract text from PDFs/images/text, cross-reference facts across documents, generate a structured JSON report, and validate the output with a retry loop.
-The conditional edge from quality check back to report generation is the key pattern — it lets the agent self-correct.
+Five nodes handle the whole pipeline: sort files by type, pull text from PDFs and images and plain text, cross-check facts across sources, write a JSON report, and check the output with a retry loop.
+The conditional edge from quality check back to report writing is the key pattern — it lets the agent fix its own work.

-The multimodal capability comes from routing each file to its extraction method.
+The multimodal power comes from routing each file to the right reader.
 PDFs use PyMuPDF.
 Images use GPT-4o vision.
-Text files get read directly.
-Downstream nodes don’t care how the text arrived — they work with unified plain text.
+Text files get read straight from disk.
+Nodes further down the pipeline do not care how the text got there — they all work with plain text.

-Practice exercise: Extend the agent to support .docx files.
-You’ll need the python-docx library.
-Add .docx to the classifier, write an extract_from_docx function, and test with a real Word document.
+Practice exercise: Extend the agent to handle .docx files.
+You will need the python-docx library.
+Add .docx to the classifier, write an extract_from_docx function, and test with a real Word file.

 Solution